Plastic Bags

 What the Mailer Needs to Protect in Transit

-A properly specified poly mailer protects folded goods from light moisture, scuffing, and casual handling.
+A properly specified poly mailer protects folded goods from light moisture, scuffing, and normal handling.
 It also provides tamper evidence through the adhesive closure and keeps the package flat enough to move through sortation without extra handling.

 Material choice should follow the product and the destination.
 Opaque film is useful when privacy matters or when the silhouette of the contents would make the package feel less premium.
 Heavier film makes more sense for gift sets, heavier apparel, or items that need a firmer hand feel.
+The tradeoff is simple: more material generally improves confidence in transit, but it also raises unit cost and can add weight.

 For buyers who want a more structured test, ISTA handling standards are a useful reference for drops, vibration, and compression.
 Not every boutique order needs a formal lab program, but the standard helps buyers ask better questions about handling assumptions and package performance.